FACed-Off/week-4-node-http-server/README.md

 Our server currently does nothing.
 We need to pass a "handler function" to `createServer`.
 This function will be run whenever the server receives a request.
 This is similar to `addEventListener` in the browser.

+The `createServer` method takes two parameters as seen [here](https://nodejs.org/api/http.html#http_http_createserver_options_requestlistener), we can ignore the options parameter for now and focus on the requestListener function, the requestListener function is our handler function and the documentation for that can be seen [here](https://www.w3schools.com/nodejs/func_http_requestlistener.asp)

 The handler will be passed two arguments: an object representing the incoming request, and an object representing the response that will eventually be sent.

 ```js